 When it comes to ACR, the names you need to is Jeff Schewe, an internationally known Photoshop experts.
 If you are using Photoshop CC, Lightroom CC or Lightroom 6 the book to get is The Digital Negative: Raw Image Processing in Lightroom, Camera Raw, and Photoshop (2nd Edition) by Jeff Schewe.

 When you buy The Digital Negative you get access to password protected RAW files that are used in the book.
 As the book guides you through the process of developing the RAW files, you process the same RAW files on your computer.

 Turret Arch is one example of a RAW file you will work on.
 The difference between the processed file and the original file is remarkable.
 Once Schewe shows you what to do in one example after another, you will be amazed at what you can get out of your RAW files.

 This example is the cover photo for edition two of The Digital Negative.
 The original “out of the camera” file is on the right.
 With the book as a guide, you work right alongside Jeff on your own computer to create the cover image on the left.

 Russell Preston Brown, Senior Creative Director for Adobe Systems: “If you want to understand Camera Raw, then look no further than this book.
 Trust me on this one.”

 This article is part of the Mastering Photoshop Series.
 The rest of the articles are linked below.

-If you are using Photoshop CS6 and/or Lightroom 5 or Lightroom 4, get The Digital Negative: Raw Image Processing in Lightroom, Camera Raw, and Photoshop (1st edition) by Jeff Schewe.
+If you are using Photoshop CC or CS6 and/or Lightroom, get The Digital Negative: Raw Image Processing in Lightroom, Camera Raw, and Photoshop (1st edition) by Jeff Schewe.

 The Mastering Photoshop Series